 As I look at 5 inches of snow that fell last night and into this morning on the deck of the townhouse I share with my Dad, I can’t help but think about my ride yesterday and how much I needed to get out of the house and on the rec path.
 For the first mountain bike ride of the year, it was amazing, and there were a lot of people out on the rec path enjoying the near 50-degree weather with me.
 Safely isolated and passing with wide births.

-As I crossed Coyne Valley Road, I realized I had good legs, and the Gondola Parking lot would be too short for a turnaround.
+As I crossed Coyne Valley Road, I realized I had good legs, and the Gondola Parking lot would be too short for a turn-around.
 I didn’t have an extension route planned until I got to City Market.
-This winter, I used French street, Wellington, High Point, Moonstone, and 503 to bypass Main Street and get to Boreas Pass road.
+This winter, I used French Street, Wellington, High Point, Moonstone, and 503 to bypass Main Street to get to Boreas Pass Road.
 I knew High Point and Moonstone were quite steep, and I wanted to try them out on my bike.
 I enjoy climbing and testing myself on steep grades.
 I do not know how steep they measure in gradient, but I decided to go for it.

-Turning off the rec path just south of the City Market parking lot right before the North Gondola lot gave me a few minutes rest at the stoplight as I waited to cross highway 9.
+Turning off the rec path, just south of the City Market parking lot, right before the North Gondola lot gave me a few minutes rest at the stoplight as I waited to cross highway 9.
 That was a good thing because I had not quite realized the difficulty level of the climb.
-French street offered a quick shortcut to Wellington road where I turned right after the 3rd stop sign onto Royal Tiger Road.
+French Street offered a quick shortcut to Wellington Road where I turned right after the 3rd stop sign onto Royal Tiger Road.
 From there, I was set in my climb as Royal Tiger Road climbs up to High Point Drive at a left turn and intersects with Moonstone at right turn.
 From there, the climbing pitches up, way up, as you work your way through the residential neighborhoods.
 At the steepest part of Moonstone Drive, there is a right-hander that takes you to 503.
 I had no choice but to take the far-right side and the steepest part of the corner to maintain my line on the narrow, somewhat busy road.
-Once I was on 503, there was just a few hundred yards to Boreas Pass road and my finish line.
+Once I was on 503, there was just a few hundred yards to Boreas Pass Road and the top of the climb.

 It was nice to descend on a road well within my comfort zone and not have to risk becoming part of the problem, or even so pegged that any misstep would end in one less hospital bed reserved for someone who needed it.
+This is one such descent that does not receive much traffic.
 Such are the new thought patterns that run through my head.
 Fun can still be had out there within the comfort zones of adrenaline.

 I turned left on Lincoln, crossed Main Street, and turned back onto the Rec path.
 The rec path was busy back down to Tiger Road but offered incredible views of the Blue River, and the 10-mile range with their snow-capped peaks.
 In a few days, its back to work for me, and I will be leaving with anticipation of more great rides to come when I return in just over two weeks.
 Stay safe out there, stay clean, practice social distancing, and until next time, enjoy life and the amazing benefits it brings through this incredible sport.